menu

 Real Estate Prices & Overview

-City Center / University of South Dakota median real estate price is $219,171, which is more expensive than 36.5% of the neighborhoods in South Dakota and 26.8% of the neighborhoods in the U.S.
+City Center / University of South Dakota median real estate price is $229,792, which is less expensive than 64.8% of South Dakota neighborhoods and 75.1% of all U.S. neighborhoods.

 City Center / University of South Dakota is a suburban neighborhood (based on population density) located in Vermillion, South Dakota.

-City Center / University of South Dakota real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
+City Center / University of South Dakota real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the City Center / University of South Dakota neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the City Center / University of South Dakota neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics